 Who is at a risk of scratches?

 Scratches can affect anyone.
 They are one of the commonest types of superficial injuries.
 Some people, however, may be at a higher risk of scratches.
-They include:
+They include the following:

 - People with occupations involving working with rough surfaces such as concrete, unfinished wood, thorny plants, and sandpaper